-Effective examples really vary from student to student.
+However, the effectiveness of these examples can vary greatly from one student to another.
 Let me illustrate just how unique each student is.

 Julia didn’t have any previous experience with computer science, so my goal was to provide a fun way to learn the fundamentals.
 I introduced her to coding using Scratch — a drag-and-drop programming language developed at MIT for kids to learn through making exciting games and animations.
 Julia’s experience with the programming fundamentals from Scratch would prove to be invaluable later when we made the switch to Python.

 Julia really enjoyed the creativity of Scratch.
 I would begin projects by showing her an example of a final product and then would encourage her own version with creative graphics and her own feature ideas.
 With every session, I introduced increasingly more involved projects and she had fun rising to the challenge to put her own spin on things.

 Through these Scratch projects, she gained experience with the core concepts of any programming language and was able to apply them in variety of situations.
 After about seven months of sessions with Julia, I decided that she was ready to take on Python, a general-purpose, high-level programming language.

 The transition has gone very smoothly — we’ve been exploring graphics libraries to make games like pong.
 It brings me great joy to see Julia continue to improve and I can’t wait to see the strides she makes in the year to come.